awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 For more information, see [awslogs\-multiline\-pattern](https://docs.docker.com/config/containers/logging/awslogs/#awslogs-multiline-pattern)\.
 This option is ignored if `awslogs-datetime-format` is also configured\.
 Multiline logging performs regular expression parsing and matching of all log messages\.
 This may have a negative impact on logging performance\.

-`mode`
-Required: No
-Valid values: `non-blocking` \| `blocking`
-Default value: `blocking`
-The delivery mode of log messages from the container to `awslogs`\.
-For more information, see [Configure logging drivers](https://docs.docker.com/config/containers/logging/configure/#configure-the-delivery-mode-of-log-messages-from-container-to-log-driver)\.

-`max-buffer-size`
-Required: No
-Default value: `1m`
-When `non-blocking` mode is used, the `max-buffer-size` log option controls the size of the ring buffer used for intermediate message storage\.

 ## Specifying a log configuration in your task definition<a name="specify-log-config"></a>